-If multiple groups of users with different level of permissions are to consume a single app, you might need to create separate delivery groups.
+If multiple groups of users with different levels of permissions are to consume a single app, you might want to create separate delivery groups.
 With separate delivery groups, you can deploy two separate versions of the same app.
 Citrix recommends creating delivery groups before you create device policies.

 Delivery group and user group mapping

 Delivery group to Active Directory group mappings can be either one-to-one, or one-to-many.
 Assign base policies and apps to a one-to-many delivery group mapping.
 Assign function-specific policies and apps to one-to-one delivery group mappings.